Limine-Bootloader/limine-protocol/PROTOCOL.md

 bootloader does not yet support the executable's requested base revision, it is up to the executable itself to fail (or handle the condition otherwise).

-For any Limine-compliant bootloader supporting base revision 3, it is *mandatory* to load executables requesting higher unsupported base revisions with at least base revision 3, and it is mandatory for it to always set the 2nd component of the base revision tag to the base revision actually used to load the executable, regardless of whether it was the requested one or not.
+For any Limine-compliant bootloader supporting base revision 3 or greater, it is *mandatory* to load executables requesting higher unsupported base revisions with at least base revision 3, and it is mandatory for it to always set the 2nd component of the base revision tag to the base revision actually used to load the executable, regardless of whether it was the requested one or not.

 ## Features